peteroupc/peteroupc.github.io/random.md

 1. The PRNG's _state length_ MUST be at least 128 bits and SHOULD be at least 256 bits.
 The _security strength_ used by the RNG MUST be at least 112 bits, SHOULD be at least 128 bits, and is less than or equal to the PRNG's _state length_.

-2. Before an instance of the RNG generates a random number, it MUST have been initialized ("seeded") with a seed defined as follows.
+2. Before an instance of the RNG generates a random number, it MUST have been initialized ("seeded") with a seed described as follows.
 The seed&mdash;
     - MUST have as many bits as the PRNG's _state length_,
     - MUST consist of data that ultimately derives from the output of one or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation), where the output is at least as hard to predict as ideal random data with as many bits as the _security strength_, and
     - MAY be mixed with arbitrary data other than the seed as long as the result is no easier to predict<sup>[**(28)**](#Note28)</sup>.